eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

 Requirements
 ------------

-The installation of |efastdds| in a Linux environment from binaries requires the following tools to be installed in the system:
+The installation of |eplotjuggler| in a Linux environment from binaries requires the following tools to be installed in the system:

 * :ref:`cmake_gcc_pip_wget_git_sl`